cthackers/adm-zip/APPNOTE.md

         [data descriptor 1]
         [local header file 2]

-    5.8.5 The encryption header and data descriptor records may be conditionally present.
+    5.8.5 The encryption header and data descriptor records MAY be conditionally present.
 The LZMA Compressed Data Segment will consist of an LZMA Properties Header followed by the LZMA Compressed Data as shown:

         [LZMA properties header for file 1]
         [LZMA compressed data for file 1]

     5.8.6 The LZMA Compressed Data will be stored as provided by the LZMA compression library.
-Compressed size, uncompressed size and other file characteristics about the file being compressed must be stored in standard ZIP storage format.
+Compressed size, uncompressed size and other file characteristics about the file being compressed MUST be stored in standard ZIP storage format.

     5.8.7 The LZMA Properties Header will store specific data required to decompress the LZMA compressed Data.
 This data is set by the LZMA compression engine using the function WriteCoderProperties() as documented within the LZMA SDK.

     5.8.8 Storage fields for the property information within the LZMA Properties Header are as follows:

          LZMA Version Information 2 bytes
          LZMA Properties Size 2 bytes
          LZMA Properties Data variable, defined by "LZMA Properties Size"

        5.8.8.1 LZMA Version Information - this field identifies which version of the LZMA SDK was used to compress a file.
 The first byte will store the major version number of the LZMA SDK and the second byte will store the minor number.

        5.8.8.2 LZMA Properties Size - this field defines the size of the remaining property data.
-Typically this size should be determined by the version of the SDK.
-This size field is included as a convenience and to help avoid any ambiguity should it arise in the future due to changes in this compression algorithm.
+Typically this size SHOULD be determined by the version of the SDK.
+This size field is included as a convenience and to help avoid any ambiguity arising in the future due to changes in this compression algorithm.

        5.8.8.3 LZMA Property Data - this variable sized field records the required values for the decompressor as defined by the LZMA SDK.
-       The data stored in this field should be obtained using the WriteCoderProperties() in the version of the SDK defined by the "LZMA Version Information" field.
+       The data stored in this field SHOULD be obtained using the WriteCoderProperties() in the version of the SDK defined by the "LZMA Version Information" field.

        5.8.8.4 The layout of the "LZMA Properties Data" field is a function of the LZMA compression algorithm.
-It is possible that this layout may be changed by the author over time.
+It is possible that this layout MAY be changed by the author over time.
 The data layout in version 4.3 of the LZMA SDK defines a 5 byte array that uses 4 bytes to store the dictionary size in little-endian order.
 This is preceded by a single packed byte as the first element of the array that contains the following fields:

          PosStateBits
          LiteralPosStateBits
          LiteralContextBits

        Refer to the LZMA documentation for a more detailed explanation of these fields.

-    5.8.9 Data compressed with method 14, LZMA, may include an end-of-stream (EOS) marker ending the compressed data stream.
-This marker is not required, but its use is highly recommended to facilitate processing and implementers should include the EOS marker whenever possible.
+    5.8.9 Data compressed with method 14, LZMA, MAY include an end-of-stream (EOS) marker ending the compressed data stream.
+This marker is not required, but its use is highly recommended to facilitate processing and implementers SHOULD include the EOS marker whenever possible.
-    When the EOS marker is used, general purpose bit 1 must be set.
+    When the EOS marker is used, general purpose bit 1 MUSY be set.
 If general purpose bit 1 is not set, the EOS marker is not present.

 5.9 WavPack - Method 97
 -----------------------

     5.9.1 Information describing the use of compression method 97 is provided by WinZIP International, LLC.
 This method relies on the open source WavPack audio compression utility developed by David Bryant.
     Information on WavPack is available at www.wavpack.com.
 Please consult with the author of this algorithm for information on terms and restrictions on use.

     5.9.2 WavPack data for a file begins immediately after the end of the local header data.
 This data is the output from WavPack compression routines.
 Within the ZIP file, the use of WavPack compression is indicated by setting the compression method field to a value of 97 in both the local header and the central directory header.
 The Version needed to extract and version made by fields use the same values as are used for data compressed using the Deflate algorithm.

-    5.9.3 An implementation note for storing digital sample data when using WavPack compression within ZIP files is that all of the bytes of the sample data should be compressed.
+    5.9.3 An implementation note for storing digital sample data when using WavPack compression within ZIP files is that all of the bytes of the sample data SHOULD be compressed.
 This includes any unused bits up to the byte boundary.
 An example is a 2 byte sample that uses only 12 bits for the sample data with 4 unused bits.
 If only 12 bits are passed as the sample size to the WavPack routines, the 4 unused bits will be set to 0 on extraction regardless of their original state.
-To avoid this, the full 16 bits of the sample data size should be provided.
+To avoid this, the full 16 bits of the sample data size SHOULD be provided.

 5.10 PPMd - Method 98
 ---------------------